 The holiday didn’t quite go as planned.

-Towards the end of the holiday (and Scott’s birthday no less) little red spots started to appear on baby Boaz’s body.
+Towards the end of the holiday (and Scott’s birthday no less) little red spots started to appear on the baby’s body.
 We were in disbelief!

-Now it shouldn’t have surprised us that much – Reuben had just recovered from chicken pox a fortnight prior to our trip (so we were lucky to get away at all).
-But we had assumed that baby Boaz was immune from chicken pox.
+Now it shouldn’t have surprised us that much – our toddler had just recovered from chicken pox a fortnight prior to our trip (so we were lucky to get away at all).
+But we had assumed that the baby was immune from chicken pox.
 Clearly not!
-It turns out that our Sherlock skills weren’t quite up to standard, and our calculations of Bo’s exposure to CP and our belief that my breast milk had made him immune were incorrect!
+It turns out that our Sherlock skills weren’t quite up to standard, and our calculations of his exposure to CP and our belief that my breast milk had made him immune were incorrect!